hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 $﻿ kubectl apply -f deployment.yaml
 ```

-When the app gets deployed, the built-in Java agent will start collecting application data and post it to the SkyWalking OAP.
-All the application metrics will be available in the SkyWalking UI:
+Upon the Web app gets deployed, the built-in Java agent will start collecting application data and post it to the SkyWalking OAP.
+All the application metrics will be available in the SkyWalking UI, under _General Service_ tab:

 ![](/img/java-app.png)

-H﻿ere is the *SpingBoot* Web app topology map:
+Below is the *SpingBoot* Web app topology map:

 ![](/img/java-app-map.png)